 Let me just say, my beautiful new car is a stick-shift that I trust few to drive, and I handed over the keys to the attendant’s capable hands without a moment’s hesitation.
 The valet attendants were very friendly and accommodating, and made us feel like special guests.
 I knew they would handle my car with care — and they did.

 If you’re staying for the weekend or even longer, there’s so much to do in the Old Port you may not need to take your car out for the duration of your visit.
-Parking the car with the valet service allowed us to safely store our car and be carefree.
+Parking the car with the valet service allowed me to safely store our car and be carefree.

 Hotel Lobby & Reception